Signposts

 “The area ahead has the worst weather in America.
 Many have died there from exposure, even in the summer.
 Turn back now if the weather is bad."

 On our second day, we set out to climb Mt Washington.
 We arose from our sleeping bags early in the morning and cooked a hot breakfast.
 After making lunches, we prepared our daypacks and departed camp for the drive to the trailhead.
 The trail began in Pinkham Notch, the wide mountain pass between Mt Washington and the Wildcat Range.
 We drove up rte 16 towards Pinkham and as we gained altitude, the Presidential Range began to loom up before us.
 Every sight, sound, and smell was new and exciting; I felt mesmerized by everything.
-We reached the top of the notch and parked in a large gravel lot close to the AMC facilities.
+We reached the top of the notch and parked in a large gravel lot adjacent to the AMC facilities.

 We stopped at the counter in the main building to check on weather conditions and buy trail snacks.
-The hut resonated with its own aura and energy and I was surrounded by people of all ages wearing hiking apparel of every description.
+The hut resonated with its own unique aura and energy, and I was surrounded by people of all ages wearing hiking apparel of every description.
 Conversations swirled around us as people discussed gear and clothing, experiences, past and future hikes, and their intended destinations for the day.

 Our trail continued steeply up the cone and rejoined the Tuckerman Ravine Trail below a gravel parking lot used by tourists who had driven up the auto road.
 Crossing the parking area, we climbed the final set of stairs to the flat area surrounding the summit.
 Before us stood the old Tip-Top house, the broadcast facility, and the old summit building.
 Also, atop a small mound of rocks, stood the actual summit of the mountain, at 6288' of elevation.
 It had taken us about three and a half hours to reach the top.